 Styles range to suit attire and occasion.
 This fascinating article of clothing crosses eras and generations, too.
 Not only that, but men and women both wear bow ties.
 As a fashion accessory, its statements may be bold or subtle since they come in a broad range of fabrics, colors and sizes.

 Some recognizable names from history and fiction have worn bow ties and have worn them well.
 Winston Churchill, James Bond, Groucho Marx, Orville Redenbacher, Jerry Lewis, Bill Nye, Indiana Jones, Donald Duck and Les Nessman are just a few.
 The bow tie continues to carry fashion power, today.

 Learn to tie a bow tie.
 Find your style.
 Then wear it fearlessly!
 Use #NationalBowTieDay to share on social media.

-National Bow Tie Day has been observed since at least 2007, but National Day Calendar was unable to identify the founder of the day.
+The celebration has been observed since at least 2007.
+However, National Day Calendar was unable to identify the founder of the day.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!